Background

 But if this happens most of the time or all the time something's wrong with you.

-Some people with a hero or saviour complex believe that they are on a cosmic mission.
-Others think that it will make them a better person and this will be recognised.
+Some people with a hero or savior complex believe that they are on a cosmic mission.
+Others think that it will make them a better person and this will be recognized.

 Inferiority complex first described by the inimitable Adler.
 People with inferiority complex see themselves as less than other people, less capable, less adequate, less accomplished, less worthy, less something.